 - Sound Chakra

 The chakra of acceptance.
-Aang needs to accept that he is the Avatar even though he doesn’t want to be.
+Aang needs to acknowledge that he is the Avatar even though he doesn’t want to be.
 Lies block this chakra, so he has to accept who he finally is.

 - Light Chakra